 Tyrrell P34 - the Only Six Wheeled Car to Win F1 Grand Prix

 In the glory days of Formula One, constructors and designers weren’t limited by a strict set of rules and safety regulations as they are today.
-The brave and forward-thinking engineers followed their ideas freely and have revolutionized the sport in the process.
+Brave and forward-thinking engineers followed their ideas freely and revolutionized the sport in the process.

 Derek Gardner joined forces with Ken Tyrrell

 The Tyrell P34 (Project 34) car was conceived by Derek Gardner, a well-known Formula One designer who worked for the Tyrrell racing team.
 Gardner’s first job in Formula One was designing the four-wheel drive systems for Matra MS84 racing car in 1969.
 He joined Ken Tyrrell in 1970.
 In 1971, Jackie Stewart took the world championship title with his car and Tyrrel took the constructors’ title.